 Sedaris has been nominated for five Grammy Awards for Best Spoken Word and Best Comedy Album.
 His audio recordings include “David Sedaris: Live for Your Listening Pleasure” and “David Sedaris Live at Carnegie Hall.”
 A feature film adaptation of his story C.O.G. was released after a premiere at the Sundance Film Festival (2013).
 Since 2011, he can be heard annually on a series of live recordings on BBC Radio 4 entitled “Meet David Sedaris.”
 In 2019 David Sedaris became a regular contributor to CBS Sunday Morning, and his Masterclass, David Sedaris Teaches Storytelling and Humor, was released.

 There are over 16 million copies of his books in print and they have been translated into 32 languages.
-In 2018 he was awarded the Terry Southern Prize for Humor, Thurber Prize for American Humor, Jonathan Swift International Literature Prize for Satire and Humor, Time 2001 Humorist of the Year Award, as well as the Medal for Spoken Language from the American Academy of Arts and Letters.
+He has been awarded the Terry Southern Prize for Humor, Thurber Prize for American Humor, Jonathan Swift International Literature Prize for Satire and Humor, Time 2001 Humorist of the Year Award, as well as the Medal for Spoken Language from the American Academy of Arts and Letters.
 In March 2019 he was elected as a member into the American Academy of Arts and Letters.
 In 2020 the New York Public Library voted Me Talk Pretty One Day one of the 125 most important books of the last 125 years.

 Due to COVID 19 and the understandable cancellations and rescheduled dates, for the most accurate list of dates with changes made every week pls go to: